kloudtaxi/ix/sovera/README.md

 :tipping_hand_man: depending on the version of docker you many need to modify `Makefile` for docker compose to work. **Notice** the removal of hyphen in docker compose command

+If your system has Docker Compose V2 installed instead of V1, use `docker compose` instead of `docker-compose`.
+Check if this is the case by running `$ docker compose version`.

 Example:

 ```makefile